mikedilger/mosaic-spec/docs/bootstrap.md

 to 983 bytes long, and consist of a series of lines separated with a single ASCII Line Feed (LF) character (`\n`).
 Lines MUST not have trailing whitespace.

-Two kinds of bootstraps may be stored, based on whether the identity represents a server or a user.
+Two kinds of bootstraps MAY be stored, based on whether the identity represents a server or a user.